anjumgujral/yuba-phys/README.md

 ## Data management approach for this repo

-The data are stored in Dryad: DOI: 10.5061/dryad.w9ghx3g4m.
+The data are stored in Dryad: https://doi.org/10.5061/dryad.w9ghx3g4m.
 Copy this folder to your computer, and download data to the location of this folder on your computer.

 ## Analysis approach